markjwarner/markjwarner.github.io/_pages/about.md

 I am a Lecturer (Assistant Professor) of Information Security in the computer and sciences department at University College London (UCL), and am part of the information security research group (Infosec).

 In addition to my computer science background, I have an interest in the fields of psychology and sociology.
 I draw from these disciplines in my research which is centred around understanding and improving various online social interactions and computer and AI-mediated communication behaviours.
 In particular, I am interested in how social computing technologies can be designed to reduce online harms such as cyberbullying and misinformation spread.
-Whilst this is primarily research focus, I am also interested in research at the intersection of technology, crime and policing having previously spent over 10 years working within digital policing.
+Whilst this is my primary area of research, I am also interested in research at the intersection of technology, crime and policing having previously spent over 10 years working within digital policing.

 Current research projects
 ======